sundansx/pyMiner/README.md

 - Add thread to monitor the ethminer application for activity and presence.  requests module to ethminer web interface?

 # Changelog:
+- v1.3.6
+    - Added QUERY_MINER_SEC to set the delay between ethminer queries.
+CPU use to high at default because it does not keep the connection open.
 - v1.3.5
     - Fixed bug with writing game list and using it shortly after.
     - Added "open game files" that will open your excludelist.txt and gamelist.txt in your system text editor (notepad on most) for inspection